Blake Mills: Biography

+On June 10, 2023, Mills appeared with Joni Mitchell at her first ticketed concert in over two decades at The Gorge Amphitheatre, playing Mitchell's own guitar and accompanying her on "Amelia."
+The next month, his album Jelly Road, co-written with Chris Weisman, was released on New Deal/Verve.

 Mollusk sessions

-From time to time Mills hosts invite only musical performances at Mollusk Surf Shop in Venice, California.
+From time to time Mills hosts invite-only musical performances at Mollusk Surf Shop in Venice, California.
 In previous shows Mills has been accompanied by musicians including Jackson Browne, Billy Gibbons, Matt Sweeney, Cass McCombs, Jenny Lewis, Charlie Sexton, Benmont Tench, Dave Rawlings, Val McCallum, Tal Wilkenfeld, Mike Einziger, Danielle Haim, Smokey Hormel, Michael Elizondo, Anthony Wilson, and Xavier Mas.